ae-dschorsaanjo/lipu-lili-pi-toki-pona/README.md

 ## Copyright

-This work by B. Zoltán Gorza is licensed under the Creative Commons Attribution-ShareAlike 4.0 License.
-To view a copy of the license, visit [this site](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+This work by B. Zoltán Gorza is licensed under the Creative Commons Attribution 4.0 License.
+To view a copy of the license, visit [this site](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## TODO